 How Difficult Is the Trail?

 The Coast to Coast Walk is a bit challenging.
 If you don’t have previous hill-walking experience, you may want to opt for an easier trail, here are some alternatives to the Coast to Coast.
+We also have a post on the best long distance hiking routes in England.
 Ideally, you should be at a good level of fitness and stamina by the time you take your first steps in Saint Bees.

 Related: Packing list for the Coast to Coast